ChaitanyaParate/Data-science-and-Machine-Learning-with-python/README.md

 # Breast Cancer Classification

-This project focuses on classifying breast cancer tumors as **malignant** or **benign** using machine learning algorithms.
+This project focuses on classifying breast cancer patients if they will **survive** or **not** using machine learning algorithms.
 It uses standard datasets and popular models to achieve accurate predictions.

 ## 📂 Project Structure